yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-entries.markdown

 ## Schema Evolution with Space Documents

-Since a {{SpaceDocument}} is completely dynamic by nature, it is very easy to change or evolve your data model without ever taking down the Space.
+Since a `SpaceDocument` is completely dynamic by nature, it is very easy to change or evolve your data model without ever taking down the Space.
 Simply change your application code to add additional properties or remove existing ones, and you're good to go.
 Even better, old and new versions can co-exist since the space does not enforce any restriction with regards to the property set of documents that belong to a certain type.
 This is a much more lightweight model in comparison to the classic concrete object model, where a recompilation and in many cases a full space restart is required to change the data schema.

 # Type Definition

-Before we start writing and reading {{SpaceDocument}} from the space, we need an **initial** schema definition of the document type.
+Before we start writing and reading `SpaceDocument` from the space, we need an **initial** schema definition of the document type.

 For example, suppose we're implementing an electronic commerce system, and decided we need a type called **Product** with the following properties:
 - CatalogNumber : String